Portrait of Rauf Aliev

 --resprecipes payloads/recipes/resp/shoppingcart/create

-this command creates a shopping cart, and we need to store the generated cart GUIDs.
-Note that the token is not removed from the storage file when code and anonymousGuid were added:
+This command creates a shopping cart, and we need to store the generated cart GUIDs.
+Note that the token is not removed from the storage file when code and anonymousGuid are added:

 {